 Climate Change, Resiliency, and Sustainability

-This track will look at climate resiliency, sustainable practices, and legal requirements and opportunities.
+This track will look at climate resiliency and sustainable practices.
 Topics include climate change adaptation and mitigation, water supply, water rights, groundwater recharge, energy, watershed management, integrating climate resiliency with green stormwater infrastructure, and wildfire planning.

 Construction General Permit

-This track will focus on the current Construction General Permit and will include discussions on stormwater-related construction challenges including: innovative BMPs and controls; Total Maximum Daily Load (TMDL) implementation; passive treatment; challenges and solutions to site management; implementing cost controls; resolving monitoring and sampling issues; navigating the different challenges of linear underground and overhead projects; and other implementation experiences.
+This track will focus on the current Construction General Permit and will include discussions on stormwater-related construction topics including innovative BMPs and controls; Total Maximum Daily Load (TMDL) implementation; passive treatment; challenges and solutions to site management; implementing cost controls; resolving monitoring and sampling issues; navigating the different challenges of linear underground and overhead projects; and other implementation experiences.

 Equity and Environmental Justice